allendavidsnook/allendavidsnook.github.io/_posts/2020-08-12-the-engineermanager-pendulum.md

-I have been on my latest hybrid manager + tech lead gig for a few months shy of two years now &#8211; it&#8217;s not the first time for me by any stretch.
+I have been on my latest hybrid manager + tech lead gig for a few months shy of two years now - it's not the first time for me by any stretch.
 It was incredibly validating to hear this swinging back and forth that I do as NORMAL.